json-schema-form-element/jsfe/README.md

 combobox, complex date-time ranges, or whatever fancy widget your dreaming of.

-For example, _React JSON Schema Form_ does support a handful of different UI libraries maintained by the community, but AFAIK, in the Web Component space only Shoelace is on par, while beeing totally FLOSS.
+For example, _React JSON Schema Form_ does support a handful of different UI libraries maintained by the community, but AFAIK, in the Web Component space only Shoelace is on par, thanks its Lit backbone, all while beeing totally FLOSS.
-Things are changing fast though, thanks to a growing WC ecosystem, with big names backing it up (Adobe, MS, Google, SpaceX… basically everyone).
+Things are changing fast though, thanks to a growing WC ecosystem, with big names backing it up (Adobe, MS, Google, IBM, SpaceX… basically everyone).

 For now, the _JSFE_ component is one Lit Element monolith.
 All sub-parts are “partials“, not individual Web Components.
 Those snippets are wrapping the Shoelace